 You’ve probably heard of the infamous artist Vincent van Gogh, but have you heard of his younger brother, Theo?
 Theo was a Dutch art dealer and a close friend and confidant of his brother, Vincent.
 Theo supported Vincent both financially and emotionally so he could pursue his art.
 This is the story of their brotherhood.
 Meticulously researched, drawing on the 658 letters Vincent wrote Theo during his lifetime, the author weaves a tale of two lives intertwined and the extraordinary love of the Van Gogh brothers.

-Cover of The Miracle and Tragedy of the Dionne Quintuplets
+The Miracle & Tragedy of the Dionne Quintuplets by Sarah Miller

 When the Quintuplets were born, no one expected them to live so much as an hour.
 Overnight, Yvonne, Annette, Cécile, Émilie, and Marie Dionne mesmerized the globe, defying medical history with every breath they took.
 They were born in May 1934 and, between the five of them, weighed only 13 pounds.
 Under the guise of protection, the Ontario government took custody of the children, raising them in a hospital near their parents.
 But as the years went on, the government used the children for their own gains.
 This book tells the story of the five Dionne girls – growing up in the limelight and forging identities of their own.